cortex-js/compute-engine/CONTRIBUTING.md

 # Contributing to the Project

-There are many ways you can get involved with the project.
+There are many ways to get involved with the project.
 Contributing to an open source project is fun and rewarding.

 ## Funding